shapiromatron/hawc/docs/source/development.rst

     # stop redis when you're done
     docker-compose -f compose/dc-build.yml --project-directory . down

-Asynchronous tasks will no be executed by celery workers instead of the main thread.
+Asynchronous tasks will not be executed by celery workers instead of the main thread.

 Integration tests
 ~~~~~~~~~~~~~~~~~